Onlinerocker/IK/README.md

 *libsrc/animation/AIKController-basecode.cpp*.

 **Description** \
-For this Computer Animation lab I was required to implement an analytical method of IK on a two-link.
-Additionally, I implemented which enables a skeleton to "look at" a moving target point.
+I implemented an analytical method of IK on a two-link.
+Additionally, I developed a function which enables a skeleton to "look at" a moving target point.

 **Originally Created** \
 December 9, 2019